Kintyre/ksconf/docs/source/cli.md

       --version             show program's version number and exit --force-color         Force TTY color mode on.
 Useful if piping the output a color-aware pager, like 'less -R'

-## ksconf sort
-    usage: ksconf sort [-h] [--target FILE | --inplace] [-F] [-q] [-n LINES] FILE [FILE ...]

-    Sort a Splunk .conf file.
-Sort has two modes: (1) by default, the sorted config file will be echoed to the screen.
-(2) the config files are updated inplace when the '-i' option is used.
-Conf files that are manually managed that you don't ever want sorted can be 'blacklisted' by placing the string 'KSCONF-NO-SORT' in a comment at the top of the .conf file.
-To recursively sort all files: find . -name '*.conf' | xargs ksconf sort -i

-    positional arguments:
-      FILE                  Input file to sort, or standard input.

-    optional arguments:
-      -h, --help            show this help message and exit --target FILE, -t FILE
-                            File to write results to.
-Defaults to standard output.
-      --inplace, -i         Replace the input file with a sorted version.
-Warning this a potentially destructive operation that may move/remove comments.

-    In-place update arguments:
-      -F, --force           Force file sorting for all files, even for files containing the special 'KSCONF-NO-SORT' marker.
-      -q, --quiet           Reduce the output.
-Reports only updated or invalid files.
-This is useful for pre-commit hooks, for example.
-      -n LINES, --newlines LINES
-                            Lines between stanzas.

-## ksconf unarchive
-    usage: ksconf unarchive [-h] [--dest DIR] [--app-name NAME] [--default-dir DIR] [--exclude EXCLUDE] [--keep KEEP]
-                            [--allow-local]
-                            [--git-sanity-check {off,changed,untracked,ignored}]
-                            [--git-mode {nochange,stage,commit}] [--no-edit]
-                            [--git-commit-args GIT_COMMIT_ARGS]
-                            SPL

-    positional arguments:
-      SPL                   The path to the archive to install.

-    optional arguments:
-      -h, --help            show this help message and exit --dest DIR            Set the destination path where the archive will be extracted.
-By default the current directory is used, but sane values include etc/apps, etc/deployment-apps,
-                            and so on.
-This could also be a git repository working tree where splunk apps are stored.
-      --app-name NAME       The app name to use when expanding the archive.
-By default, the app name is taken from the archive as the top-level path included in the archive (by convention) Expanding archives that contain multiple (ITSI) or nested apps (NIX, ES) is not supported.
-      --default-dir DIR     Name of the directory where the default contents will be stored.
-This is a useful feature for apps that use a dynamic default directory that's created by the 'combine' mode.
-      --exclude EXCLUDE, -e EXCLUDE
-                            Add a file pattern to exclude.
-Splunk's psudo-glob patterns are supported here. '*' for any non-directory match, '...' for ANY (including directories), and '?' for a single character.
-      --keep KEEP, -k KEEP  Add a pattern of file to preserve during an upgrade.
-      --allow-local         Allow local/ and local.meta files to be extracted from the archive.
-This is a Splunk packaging violation and therefore by default these files are excluded.
-      --git-sanity-check {off,changed,untracked,ignored}
-                            By default a 'git status' is run on the destination folder to see if the working tree or index has modifications before the unarchive process starts.
-The choices go from least restrictive to most thorough:
-                            Use 'off' to prevent any 'git status' safely checks.
-                            Use 'changed' to abort only upon local modifications to files tracked by git.
-Use 'untracked' (by default) to look for changed and untracked files before considering the tree clean.
-Use 'ignored' to enable the most intense safety check which will abort if local changes, untracked, or ignored files are found.
-                            (These checks are automatically disabled if the app is not in a git working tree, or git is not present.)
-      --git-mode {nochange,stage,commit}
-                            Set the desired level of git integration.
-The default mode is 'stage', where new, updated, or removed files are automatically handled for you.
-If 'commit' mode is selected, then files are committed with an auto- generated commit message.
-To prevent any 'git add' or 'git rm' commands from being run, pick the 'nochange' mode.
-Notes: (1) The git mode is irrelevant if the app is not in a git working tree.
-(2) If a git commit is incorrect, simply roll it back with 'git reset' or fix it with a 'git commit --amend' before the changes are pushed anywhere else.
-(That's why you're using git in the first place, right?)
-      --no-edit             Tell git to skip opening your editor.
-By default you will be prompted to review/edit the commit message.
-                            (Git Tip: Delete the content of the message to abort the commit.)
-      --git-commit-args GIT_COMMIT_ARGS, -G GIT_COMMIT_ARGS

 ## ksconf check